George N. Parks: University of Massachusetts

 Parks became the director of the University of Massachusetts Minuteman Marching Band in 1977 at the age of 24, and built upon a strong program that had been headed by John Jenkins.
 Parks was a professor in the Department of Music and was the recipient of the university's Distinguished Teacher Award in 1989 and the Chancellor's Medal for Distinguished Service in 1997.
 The University's Alumni Association named him an honorary alumnus in 1997.
 At the time of his death, he was director of the band alongside Assistant Director Thom Hannum.

 George N. Parks Drum Major Academy

 Parks founded the George N. Parks Drum Major Academy, a summer program to train high school drum majors.
 Each summer, over 3,000 students attend the Band Leadership Training Seminar and Drum Major Academy.

 Other work

 In addition to his work at UMass Amherst and with his Drum Major Academy, Parks worked regularly with Bowl Games of America (BGA), where he assisted in the production of massed band halftime shows.
 He conducted BGA halftime shows at the Sugar Bowl, Orange Bowl, Gator Bowl, and the BCS National Championship Game.
 In 2005 and 2009, he was the director of the Bands of America Honor Band in the Tournament of Roses Parade.

 Personal life

-Parks married his wife, Jeanne, in 1979 in Point Pleasant, New Jersey.
+Parks and his wife, Jeanne, married in 1979 in Point Pleasant, New Jersey.
 They have two children, Michael and Kyle.